SOCCER PLAYER

 Icon of person Otto Addo

-Nana Otto Addo (born 9 June 1975) is a Ghanaian football manager and former association football player.
-He is the manager of the Ghana national football team, and previously worked as a talent coach and interim first team assistant coach for Borussia Dortmund.
+Nana Otto Addo (born 9 June 1975) is a Ghanaian football manager and former football player.
+He is currently the manager of the Ghana national football team and was previously a talent coach and interim first-team assistant coach for Borussia Dortmund.
 Read more on Wikipedia

 Memorability Metrics